markemer/rpi-latex-thesis/README.md

 - Now using Unix line-endings, with no blank spaces at the end of lines
 - Commented out the bibentry def.
   Un-comment [line 314](https://github.com/gonsie/rpi-latex-thesis/blob/master/thesis.cls#L314) "for use in making an unnumbered bibliography with hanging indents."
+- Added a Candidacy title page (no signature lines).
+  Use the command `\softtitlepage`.